 Do you know your chickpeas?
 Familiar by different names such as garbanzo beans, gram, Bengal gram and ceci (in Italian), chickpeas are part of the pea family under the general classification of legumes.
-They are actually the earliest cultivated legume, with their cultivation dating back to thousands of years!
+Chickpeas have been grown for many thousands of years!

 Chickpeas are harvested annually and there are two main varieties – kabuli and desi.
 In American supermarkets, the large, beige-colored Kabuli chickpeas are commonly seen, however, most of the world’s production is actually the smaller darker desi variety which has a yellow interior.
 Depending on the type and time of harvest, as well as the processing method, chickpeas can vary on the color spectrum from beige, to green, to tan, to dark brown, or even black!
 Chickpeas are commonly used in many countries and regions worldwide such as India, Asia, South and Central America, Southern Europe, and Africa.
 And for good reason.
 Why?
 Because chickpeas are powerful not just nutrition-wise but are also very versatile in the kitchen!
 Jump to Recipe